JoseQuintas/hwgui/utils/bincnt/Readme.txt

        If you want to add these file into one container, rename them with a unique name, for example:
         astro.bmp, astro2.jpg, astro3.png
        This is done in the sample program "bincnts.prg".
+      Delete item not working:
+       This bug will be fixed if we have time.

     - Converting bitmaps to icons:
        First i converted a bitmap to icons with the "Greenfish Icon Editor" (gfie64),